2019–20 Segunda División: Promotion and relegation (pre-season)

 The first team to be relegated from Segunda División were Reus, expelled on 18 January 2019, due to their failure to pay their players.
-This ended a three-year spell in Segunda División.
+This ended a three-year spell in Segunda División, whilst demoting them to the fourth tier.
 The second team to be relegated were Gimnàstic, who were relegated on 5 May 2019 after Albacete drew 0−0 against Numancia, ending a four-year run in the second division.
 The third relegated club was Córdoba, in a 0−1 away loss at Las Palmas on 12 May 2019.
 They ended a 12-year-spell in professional football in Spain, with one of those seasons in La Liga.
 The fourth and final relegated team was Rayo Majadahonda in a 3–4 away loss at Oviedo with a last-minute goal on 4 June 2019.
 Rayo returns to Segunda División B after a one-year stay in Segunda.